+Linzer tart cookies are popular holiday cookies.
+They’re a cookie variation of a linzer torte, a traditional Austrian holiday dessert.
 These gluten free Nutella linzer tart cookies would make a great treat for any holiday gathering.

-This cookie recipe is also perfect to use as a Christmas cookie exchange recipe.
+Linzer cookies are also perfect to use as a Christmas cookie exchange recipe.
 Your friends will love how pretty these cookies are!

 Christmas is one of my favorite times of the year…and not just because I get to make and eat a lot of cookies! 🙂 This cookie idea is also perfect to use as a Christmas cookie exchange recipe.